open-needs/open-needs-ide/docs/settings.rst

 :needls.pythonPath: Python path used to install `Open-Needs-IDE:needls`.
 Default system python path `/usr/bin/python` will be used if this setting is not configured.

-:needls.extConfPyPath: Extra custom configuration python file like conf.py.
-This is an absolute path!
-It's optional, default is None.
+:needls.confPath: Custom configuration file path like conf.py.
+This can an absolute path or relative path!
+It's optional, default is conf.py in document root.

 Supported variables
 -------------------